Documentation Index

 - Define topic restrictions

-- Select Create a new version and associate it to this alias
+- Click Create alias.
+Set an alias name and description, and choose Create a new version and associate it to this alias so the alias points at a prepared version.

 Test Agent in AWS Console